If you're the person who can relate to any of the points below, you will do great learning how to lose weight without counting calories.

 Because of that, it’s important to have other tracking measures in place to see how your body is responding to the food you consume and your workouts.

 Use these 3 tracking guidelines and make sure to be consistent with them.
+For more in depth information on how to track your weight loss progress, check out this article.

 Daily Weigh Ins